DiscordMix/example-bot/README.md

-This is a bot template to get you started with using The Forge Bot Framework.
+This is a bot template to get you started with using Mix.
 It is automatically cloned using [Mix CLI](https://github.com/discord-mix/mix-cli).

 If you have any questions, refer to [my Discord support server](https://discord.gg/kmFDMwT) to contact me.